ieee-vgtc/ieeevis.org/content/info/keynote-speaker.md

 title: "Keynote Speaker: danah boyd"
 permalink: /info/keynote-speaker
 contact: info@ieeevis.org
+active_nav: "Attend"
 ---

 <img src="/year/2021/assets/carousel/danah_boyd.jpg"
      alt="Keynote Speaker danah boyd" />
 <br/>

 We are very excited to announce that danah boyd will give VIS 2021's keynote presentation.
 Dr. boyd is an internationally recognized authority on the ways people use networked social media as a context for social interaction.
 She has been called the “high priestess” of online social network sites by the *Financial Times*.
 Dr. boyd’s research